lens-protocol/momoka/README.md

 startDAVerifierNode(ethereumNode, concurrency, { stream });
 ```

-#### Start verifier from head
+#### Start verifier from block 0

-You may wish to start the verifier from the head of the chain and not resync all the passed, this is useful to just start checking new proofs.
-You can do this by passing in the `syncFromHeadOnly` option.
+You may wish to start the verifier and recheck from the first ever momoka transaction, You can do this by passing in the `resync` option.

 ```ts
 import { startDAVerifierNode, StreamResult, EthereumNode } from '@lens-protocol/momoka';